Large Language Models and Impossible Language Acquisition: "False Promise" or an Overturn of our Current Perspective towards AI: Introduction

 \begin{itemize} \item \textbf{Group 1: Natural Language Group} (control group), where the model was trained on the original dataset. \item \textbf{Group 2: Reversed Group} (experimental group 1), where the model was trained on a dataset with all sentences reversed. \item \textbf{Group 3: Parity Negation Group} (experimental group 2), where the model was trained on a dataset that is applied on parity negation transformation, which inserts negation in different positions based on word-count parity. \end{itemize}

 At first, our experiment was designed to verify Chomsky's opinion on LLMs.
-The primal hypothesis was that the models of each kind trained on both possible and impossible languages can achieve the same average perplexity, proving that LLMs are incapable of identifying natural and unnatural languages.
-However, our overall experimental results ended up suggesting that the control group has achieved the lowest loss value throughout the whole training, while its perplexity was also one of the lowermost.
-Two rounds of experiments conducted on two large datasets have yielded the same result: GPT-2 models are biased to possible languages.
-They are more efficient to learn possible languages compared to their underperformance when acquiring impossible languages ($p<.001$).
-The same experiments were again conducted on LSTM models, where their performances from each group are similar to each other.\footnote{The code for the experiment can be found at \url{https://github.com/xieguaiwu/LLMs-and-impossible-language-acquisition}}
+The primal hypothesis was that the models of each kind trained on both possible and impossible languages can achieve similar average perplexity, which would suggest that LLMs are incapable of identifying natural and unnatural languages.
+However, our descriptive results suggest a different picture: GPT-2 models trained on natural language achieved the lowest loss values and perplexities throughout training, while the reversed condition consistently showed the largest departure.
+The parity negation condition showed mixed results---clearly worse than natural on the small dataset, but nearly indistinguishable on BabyLM.
+Two rounds of experiments conducted on two datasets yielded a consistent descriptive pattern: GPT-2 models learn natural languages more efficiently than impossible languages under most transformations, while LSTM models show minimal differences across conditions.
+We emphasize that these are single-run observations ($n=1$ per condition) requiring replication for statistical validation.\footnote{The code for the experiment can be found at \url{https://github.com/xieguaiwu/LLMs-and-impossible-language-acquisition}}